chayasin/Thai_Sign_Language_Translator/README.md

 # Thai_Sign_Language_Translator
-Mini Project for building a program for translating live Thai sign language
+Mini Project for building a program for live-traslation of Thai sign language